ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 }
 ```

-Similaryly our cars will also be updated.
+Similarly, our cars will also be updated.
 Let's take the sports car example.

 ```java
 public class SportsCar extends Car {